Kishan28p/Deep-Learning-Projects/README.md

-This repository contains mini projects in machine learning with jupyter notebook files
+This repository contains mini projects in machine learning with jupyter notebook and Colab